 A lot of young people have complained they didn't ask to be born.
-As a youngster your life is controlled by adults who do not always have their best interest in mind.
+As a youngster their life is controlled by adults who do not always have their best interest in mind.

 "Capernaum," was a winner at Cannes and different film festivals around the globe plus received an Oscar nomination for best foreign film.